zodiacg/awesome.rc/vicious/README.md

 Supported platforms: platform independent.

 - Arguments:
-  * takes a table with full paths to Maildir structures as an argument
+  * Takes a table with full paths to Maildir structures as an argument
 - Returns:
-  * returns 1st value as the count of new messages and 2nd as the count of "old" messages lacking the Seen flag
+  * Returns 1st value as the count of new messages and 2nd as the count of "old" messages lacking the Seen flag

 **vicious.widgets.mem**